Zade222/SpriteShrink/README.md

     For a 64-bit ARM target for Linux:

+    ```bash
-    ```rustup target add aarch64-unknown-linux-gnu```
+    rustup target add aarch64-unknown-linux-gnu
+    ```

 5.  **Build the project:**
     The linker rust flag will depend on where you have the linker stored.
 Specify the path to the gcc binary.
+Normally this will not need to be explicitly set expect for unique targets.
 For example for the RG35XX Plus/H/2024 Toolchain that will be as follows:

     # Generic Template
     ```RUSTFLAGS="-C linker=/path/to/your/toolchain/bin/target-gcc" cargo build --target <your-target-triple> --release```